-19.3 GAUSS Data Archives
+20.3 GAUSS Data Archives

 The GAUSS Data Archive (GDA) is extremely powerful and flexible, giving you much greater control over how you store your data.
 There is no limitation on the number of variables that can be stored in a GDA, and the only size limitation is the amount of available disk space.
 Moreover, GDA's are designed to hold whatever type of data you want to store in them.
-You may write matrices, arrays, strings and string arrays to a GDA, and the GDA will keep track of the type, size and location of each of the variables contained in it.
+You may write matrices, arrays, strings, string arrays, sparse matrices, and structures to a GDA, and the GDA will keep track of the type, size and location of each of the variables contained in it.
+Since GAUSS now supports reading and writing to GDA's that were created on other platforms, GDA's provide a simple solution to the problem of sharing data across platforms.

-See Section 19.5.12 for information on the layout of a GDA.
+See Section 20.5.12 for information on the layout of a GDA.

-19.3.1 Creating and Writing Variables to GDA's
+20.3.1 Creating and Writing Variables to GDA's